Mukai models and Borcherds products

 On the other hand, for most $g\leq 22$, general $K3$ surfaces of genus $g$ have been explicitly studied by Mukai \cite{Mu1} -- \cite{Mu6}, Farkas-Verra \cite{FV}, \cite{FV2} and Barros \cite{Ba}.
-This tells us an upper bound $n'(g)$ where ${\Fgn}$ is unirational or uniruled.
+This tells us a bound $n'(g)$ where ${\Fgn}$ is unirational or uniruled.
 We compare the arithmetic bound $n(g)$ for $\kappa({\Fgn})\geq0$ with the geometric bound $n'(g)$ for $\kappa({\Fgn})=-\infty$.
-Here $F(g)$ meets explicit geometry.

 \begin{theorem}[\S \ref{sec: Mukai Borcherds}] For $g \leq 22$, $n(g)$ and $n'(g)$ are as in the following table.
 In particular, $n(g)=n'(g)+1$ for $g=3, 4, 6, 12, 20$.

 \end{theorem}